cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 #### Scenario: All source blocks were compacted by partitioning compaction (Idea case)

 All source blocks were previously compacted through partitioning compaction.
-In this case for each time interval, the number of blocks belong to same time interval would be 2^x if multiplier is set to 2.
+In this case for each time range, the number of blocks belong to same time range would be 2^x if multiplier is set to 2.

 ```
-Time intervals:
+Time ranges:
 T1, T2, T3

 Source blocks: